List of sovereign states and dependent territories in North America

-Sovereign states and dependent territories in North America, in an inclusive definition, cover the landmass north of the Colombia-Panama border and include the islands of the Caribbean.
+The following is a list of sovereign countries and dependent territories in North America, a continent that covers the landmass north of the Colombia-Panama border as well as the islands of the Caribbean.

 Sovereign states

 All of the states listed here are member states of the United Nations.

 Non-sovereign territories

-This section contains areas that are not sovereign states but, also, are not integral parts of the sovereign states listed above.
+This section contains areas that are not sovereign states nor integral parts of the sovereign states listed above.
 These include dependent territories and integral areas of primarily non-North American states.

 Dependent territories

 Dependencies that are not internationally recognized, or not in effect, are listed in italics.

 Integral parts of primarily non-North American states

 Disputed territories

 Disputed territories that are not internationally recognized, or not in effect, are listed in italics: